HugoMatilla/Effective-JAVA-Summary/README.md

 For arrays start with the most significant field and work your way down.

 # CLASSES AND INTERFACES
 ##13.
-Minimiza the accesibility of classes and members
+Minimize the accesibility of classes and members

 __Encapsulation__: